 A woman stood up, and introduced herself.
 We all knew her anyway.
-Tracy and her family, including her husband – a chief resident at the hospital – had been attending the same church as us for a while now.
+Tracy and her family, including her husband – a physician at the hospital when I was in training – had been attending the same church as us for a while now.

 She said very plainly, “I would really appreciate some prayer for our family.
 Our marriage has sucked lately.
 We have been fighting a lot, and it’s just been hard.”

 Here this couple was; leaders in the church and the hospital.
 A role-model family that most of us looked up to, particularly being a medical student at the time.

 How should I process what she was saying?
 They were struggling?
 Was residency going to be that bad?

 When Tracy told us that she and her husband were struggling, this was the first time in a long time that someone was so brutally honest about their life that it hurt to listen.

 The emotional response was strange.

 It was a similar feeling to how you feel when you watch a movie that is so embarrassing for the main character, you can barely keep your eyes on the screen.
 You just want it to go away.
 Of course, that is until the end when the resolution makes you feel all warm and fuzzy.

 Except, this time, there was no warm and fuzzy.
 This was real life.

 The raw honesty was like reading a post from RMD.
 Her posts tug at your heart strings, and then teach you a simple and honest reality about being human.
 The reason it resonates so loudly is that you can relate to it, too.